 PEAK vs RMS NOTE: For the master band, a limiter (PEAK mode) is normally used.
 For the other bands, PEAK or RMS is used depending on the desired

 results.
-Most analog compressors work in RMS mode, however peak generally gives better musical results.
+Most analog compressors work in RMS mode, however peak generally gives better results with complete mixes.

 Band Frequency Controls